artemdevel/artemdevel.github.io/_posts/2022-11-06-more-docker-notes.md

 ```shell
 docker system df
 ```
-NOTE: the default output is pretty generic but `-v` (verbose) options give lot more interesting details.
+NOTE: the default output is pretty generic but `-v` (verbose) options give a lot more interesting details.